Intel 8008: Related processor designs

-Example code
+Instruction set

+Instructions are one to three bytes long.
+The instruction format is an opcode byte, followed by up to two bytes of operands.
+Operands can be an address, a constant, a register, or the memory pointed to by the HL register pair, referenced as M. The 8008 has the JMP (jump) instruction which replaces the program counter with a new memory address.
+Additionally, the CAL (call) and RET (return) instructions provide seven levels of subroutine invocations.
+The RST (restart) instruction is a one byte shortcut to execute eight subroutines located in the first 64 instruction bytes.
+The subroutines are located at fixed addresses of 00h, 08h, 10h, ..., 38h.
+These are intended to be supplied to external hardware in order to invoke interrupt service routines, or they can be employed as fast calls.
+Direct copying may be made between any two registers or a register and memory.
+Eight math/logic functions are supported between the accumulator (A) and any register, memory, or immediate value.
+Results are always deposited to register A. Instructions operate on 8-bits only; there are no 16-bit operations.
+Increments and decrements are supported for most registers but, curiously, not A. Register A supports four rotate instructions.

+All instructions execute in 3 to 11 states.
+Each state requires two clocks.

+Code example 1

 The following 8008 assembly source code is for a subroutine named MEMCPY that copies a block of data bytes of a given size from one location to another.
+Intel's 8008 assembler supported only + and - operators.
+This example borrows the 8080's assembler AND and SHR (shift right) operators to select the low and high bytes of a 14-bit address for placement into the 8 bit registers.
+A contemporaneous 8008 programmer was expected to calculate the numbers and type them in for the assembler.

 In the code above, all values are given in octal.
 Locations SRC, DST, and CNT are 16-bit parameters for the subroutine named MEMCPY.
 In actuality, only 14 bits of the values are used, since the CPU has only a 14-bit addressable memory space.
 The values are stored in little-endian format, although this is an arbitrary choice, since the CPU is incapable of reading or writing more than a single byte into memory at a time.
 Since there is no instruction to load a register directly from a given memory address, the HL register pair must first be loaded with the address, and the target register can then be loaded from the M operand, which is an indirect load from the memory location in the HL register pair.
 The BC register pair is loaded with the CNT parameter value and decremented at the end of the loop until it becomes zero.
 Note that most of the instructions used occupy a single 8-bit opcode.